FJuette/tusk-ms/README.md

 # C# Web-Api template in DDD-Style for Microservices

-My template for new projects in the world of microservices.
+My template for new REST-API projects in a microservice style.

 ## Technologies